An independent professional’s key to personal marketing success.

 Plain and simple, you get your page visitor to click on your call to action.

 A key way to making this happen is to have that one, simple, focused call to action visible at all times.
-Whether your page visitor just landed on your page, is viewing your portfolio, watching your intro video or looking through your photos — make sure your ask is clear and visible at all times.
+Whether your page visitor just landed on your page, is viewing your portfolio, watching your intro video, or looking through your photos — make sure your ask is clear and visible at all times.

 Building your landing page

-If you’re the type of person who’s very particular about how everything looks and have extra time and/or money to spend, you’ll probably want to create a custom page using a website builder with a whole lot of customization options or even build one from scratch.
+If you’re the type of person who’s very particular about how everything looks and has extra time and/or money to spend, you’ll probably want to create a custom page using a website builder with a whole lot of customization options or even build one from scratch.

 If you’re super busy, need something quick that looks professional, or want something that’s simple to manage with no coding or design needed, consider creating an about.me page.
 It’ll take you about 7 minutes to set up and we guide you through including all of the elements we mentioned so that your page gets people to take action.